 The medical community is learning that more people get lung cancer who have never smoked (or haven’t in years) than they realized.

 We were very fortunate to learn that Dan had an EGFR mutation.
-This is a mutation which set off a firestorm of research in the lung cancer world.
+This is a mutation that set off a firestorm of research in the lung cancer world.
 With the possibilities that mutations present, they see hope for fighting this disease.
 So, more research dollars are being directed toward the least researched cancer and more treatment options are unfolding for lung cancer patients.

 Thanks to this research, and new drugs, Dan has lived for 6 years with stage IV lung cancer.
 In 2012, he was given 6 months to live.